List of presidents of China: List of presidents of the People's Republic (since 1949)

 This is a list of all the chairmen of the People's Republic of China (1954–1975) and the presidents of the People's Republic of China (1982–present).
 The President of the PRC is called 主席 (zhǔxí), formerly translated as Chairman.
+The presidency was abolished between 1975 and 1982 with the functions of state representative being performed by the chairman of the Standing Committee of the National People's Congress.

 To avoid confusion, all the names on this list follow the Oriental convention (family name first, given name second) for consistency.